lgabs/dialog/README.md

 ## Get Started

 Before starting the dockerized application, you'll need a `.env` for environment variables; use the [`.env.sample`](https://github.com/lgabs/dialog/blob/main/.env.sample) as an example.
-It shows several variables and paths to the knowledge base and chain parameters.
-The `/data` folder is intentionally not versioned since they contain proprietary information.
+It shows several variables and paths to the knowledge base and chain parameters (which are sentitive info).

-To run it initially, use example files from `examples` folder (copy them to `/data` as shown in the `.env.sample`):
+As a initial example, there are examples files at `/examples`, which are mapped to container's `/data` folder by default:
 - `examples/knowledge_base.csv`: a sample knowledge base from a [Kaggle dataset](https://www.kaggle.com/datasets/rtatman/questionanswer-dataset?resource=download&select=S08_question_answer_pairs.txt) about Abraham Lincoln.
 The default column to be embedded is `Document`, all remaining columns will be added as metadata do the embedded document.
-- `examples/params`: toml files that stores chain parameters, like prompts and model's parameters, one file for each chain.
+- `examples/chain_params`: toml files that stores chain parameters, like prompts and model's parameters, one file for each chain.
 These are used in runtime to compile the chains.

-Then, run
+After setting your `.env`, run
 ```
 docker compose up
 ```